Large-scale microalgal cultivation and use of the produced biomass as an alternative raw material in fish feed

 Two experimental stages will be implemented in this project:

-Initially, laboratory scale experiments will be carried out to determine all parameters that will lead to the optimum performance of the microalgae biomass production process.
-Specifically, the effect of various conditions on the specific growth rate, and the ability to biosynthesize and produce nutrients for fishes such as proteins, amino acids, lipids (especially polyunsaturated fatty acids – PUFAs, DHA and EPA), polysaccharides and pigments (mainly astaxanthin and carotenoids from microalgae capable to biosynthesize pigments such as Isochrysis and Hematococcus) will be examined.
-Various factors will be studied, such as temperature, photoperiod, nutrient composition and pH.
-The effect of additional CO2 inflow on biomass growth and lipid accumulation in microalgae cells will be studied, as well.
-The produced microalgae biomass will be treated by various methods (chemical and mechanical) in order the contained nutrients to become bioavailable to fish.
+Α. Laboratory-scale experiments will be performed to determine the specific parameters that lead to optimal efficiency of the microalgal biomass production process.
+The effect of different conditions on the specific growth rate and the ability of the microalgae to biosynthesize and produce essential nutrients for fish such as proteins, amino acids, lipids (in particular polyunsaturated fatty acids – PUFAs, DHA and EPA), polysaccharides and pigments (mainly astaxanthin and carotenoids) will be examined.
+The effect of CO2 supply on the growth and accumulation of lipids in microalgal cells will also be studied.
+The biomass produced will be processed by various methods (chemical and mechanical) to ensure that the nutrients it contains are bioavailable to fish.